 There is also heavy inspiration drawing on Historical Royal India dating back to the 11th century.
 Indeed some of our highly skilled artisan’s ancestors were craftsmen for the Royal households ; the Maharajah and Maharanis (Kings and Queens) of the time.
 Fixated by the fairy tale, glamorous and opulent lifestyles that thrived during these times; and my ancestral heritage, history is a fundamental part of each Kasturjewel.
 Through time memorial, British aristocracy has been known to embrace jewels and design from this period.
 Kasturjewels revives design that has been appreciated here for centuries…but with a hint of modern classic!
 From the intricate wall carvings and paintings found on 15th century palace walls, to the ornate domes that marked the places of birth and death of Kings and Queens long bygone, to stories from my own ancestry and culture, I have always been intrigued with heritage stories, designs and art.
 I have built upon these influences together my passion for fashion and styling to create Kasturjewels.
 Old designs are researched, drawn and tweaked to give them a fashionable contemporary touch that can be worn by the modern woman of substance.
 As a trained classical Indian dancer in Kuchipudi (the dance form originated from Andra Pradesh in India – 1st Century BC) I also draw on a lot of old temple jewellery influences: the kind of jewellery classical Indian dancers wear to perform in.

 From the stone choice, to the intricate cut work on the base metal (gold, silver or brass) attention to detail is the focus.
-We use only natural precious and semi-precious stones.
-A single Kasturjewel could take up to 8 hours to make.
 There is an emphasis on grand and statement pieces, but those that are still simple enough to wear all the time.
+The broad range of price points, means that we wish to have something for everyone!
 Kasturjewels have a regal, but unassuming feel.
 These contradictions in terms mean our collections always remain exciting!

 The Victoria & Albert Museum described Kasturjewels as ‘beautiful, wearable & interesting’.
 Our growing portfolio of customers in the UK and internationally is a true testament of the versatility and uniqueness of each Kasturjewel.